dd32/td-gh-ex/readme.txt

 */

 == Theme Description ==
-Sampression Lite is a fully responsive theme, perfect for blogging.
+Sampression Lite is a minimal, fully responsive, retina ready, translation ready, clean theme, perfect for blogging.
 It's lightweight responsive design allows this theme to adapt across a range of screen sizes.
-Besides an elegant design, Sampression Lite features customizable menus and widgets, along with a threaded comments section.
+Besides an elegant design, Sampression Lite features customizable menus and widgets, supports custom header color and image, custom background color and image, along with a threaded comments section.
 It supports sticky notes with special effects and allows for the best placement of feature images on posts.
-Easy to setup Webmaster Tools.
+It is a full fledged theme with easily customizable theme option page.

 == Features ==
 Responsive design, Theme Options, Custom Logo/Fav Icons/Apple Touch Icons, Custom Widgets, Custom Menu, iSotope jQuery, Sticky Post, W3C validated, supports social media, supports webmaster tools.